Adams County Magistrate David Blackett Describes Nearly Being Stabbed To Death: 'I Felt Like I Was Dying'

 (CBS4) – David Blackett, an Adams County magistrate who was stabbed multiple times in 2019, took the witness stand Wednesday and offered gripping testimony about the day he nearly died at the hands of an assailant.

-“I was stabbed in the heart,” said Blackett, who was attacked in the garage of his Denver home in the Hale neighborhood on August 18, 2019.READ MORE: COVID Mass Vaccination Sites Taking Walk-Ins Without Appointments Amid High Demand
+“I was stabbed in the heart,” said Blackett, who was attacked in the garage of his Denver home in the Hale neighborhood on Aug.
+18, 2019.READ MORE: Aurora Opens Hundreds Of COVID Vaccine Appointments This Weekend

 “I knew that I was in trouble,” recounted Blackett, as he testified in the trial of Jose Armenta-Vazquez, who is facing five felony charges including attempted murder and assault with a deadly weapon.